wbyoung/babel-plugin-transform-postcss/README.md

   postcss-modules
 ```

-Add the trasnform to your babel configuration, i.e. `.babelrc`:
+Add the transform to your babel configuration, i.e. `.babelrc`:

 ```json
 {